ict2106-lab-p1/module1/WORKFLOW.md

 # Development Workflow Guide

-This document describes the workflow, conventions and best practices to follow with regard to Git.
+This document describes the workflow, conventions and best practices to follow with regards to Git.

 ## Default Branches
 #### `mod2`